luksamuk/blockchain-rs/README.md

 Please mind that I'm not actually paying attention to the actual currency, only to the blockchain data structure and how it works.

-This blockchain implementation is largely based on [this article from website HackerNoon](https://hackernoon.com/learn-blockchains-by-building-one-117428612f46), however, I've rewritten it in Rust were I could.
+This blockchain implementation is largely based on [this article from website HackerNoon](https://hackernoon.com/learn-blockchains-by-building-one-117428612f46), however, I've rewritten it in Rust in the way I could.
 Plus, since I couldn't rely on Flask, I tried to take the multithreaded approach with a CLI interface of sorts (currently WIP).

 ## Compile
 Since this is a Rust program, you'll find no difficulty building it if you have Cargo installed.